Prag8855/aab/content/guides/freelance-visa.md

 ### Required documents for a [Selbständiger](/glossary/Selbständig)

 - [ ] **Business plan**
     This document is a roadmap for your business.
 It explains your goals, your strategy, your products and your customers.
-It should prove that there is a local interest for your products and services. - [How to prepare a business plan](https://www.wir-gruenden-in-deutschland.de/en/planning-your-business/the-business-plan)
+It must show that there is a local interest for your products and services.
+Learn [how to prepare a business plan](https://www.wir-gruenden-in-deutschland.de/en/planning-your-business/the-business-plan).
+Your business plan should include:
-    - [ ] Firmenprofil
-    - [ ] Geschäftskonzept
+    - [ ] Company profile (*Firmenprofil*)
-    - [ ] Kapitalbedarfsplan
+    - [ ] Business concept (*Geschäftskonzept*)
 - [ ] **[Financing plan](/docs/financing-plan-template)** (*Finanzierungsplan*)
     This document details how you plan to finance your business.
 Use the [official template](/docs/financing-plan-template).